-Manchester Metropolitan University is now running courses in Biological Recording in association with the Field Studies Council (FSC), the Botanical Society of the British Isles (BSBI) and the Freshwater Biological Association (FBA).
+Manchester Metropolitan University is now running courses in Biological Recording in association with the Field Studies Council (FSC) and the Botanical Society of the Britain and Ireland (BSBI).

 Biological Recording is the accurate identification and documenting of biodiversity.
 Hundreds of British ecologists have gone on to carry out invaluable work for the likes of the National Trust, the Wildlife Trusts, the Natural History Museum after graduating from the programmes

 The courses cater for people in full time employment and attended by students from all parts of Britain, Ireland and mainland Europe.